Tricriticality in the $q$-neighbor Ising model on a partially duplex clique: The -neighbor Ising model on a partially duplex clique

-To calculate the width of the hysteresis $T^*_1-T^*_2$ we measure two quantities: $T_{1}^*$ -- the temperature for which magnetization is equal zero when we start from ordered initial conditions $m(0)=1$ and $T_{2}^*$ --- the temperature for which magnetization is equal zero when we start from random initial conditions $m(0)=0$ (see Fig.~\ref{q4q6_T}).
-Both quantities increase with $r$, moreover the difference between them, i.e., the width of the hysteresis $T^*_1-T^*_2$, also decays with $r$.
-A more detailed analysis of the size of the hysteresis is show in the right panel of Fig.~\ref{dm_q4q6}.
-In both cases we observe a quadratic decay with $r$ until reaching $r=0.2$ (for $q=4$) and $r=0.18$ (for $q=6$).
-After crossing these values the width of hysteresis drops down to zero for $r=0.21$ and $q=4$ while it is equal to $10^{-5}$ (i.e., the sampling step of $T$) for $r=0.19$ and $q=6$.
-In the case of the jump of magnetization (see left panel in Fig.~\ref{dm_q4q6}) we also observe a decrease in $\Delta m$ with growing $r$ until reaching $r=0.21$ and $r=0.19$, respectively for $q=4$ and $q=6$.

-To sum it up: for $q=4$ phase transition is discontinuous for $r \in [0;0.2]$, and $r \in [0;0.18]$ for $q=6$.
-After crossing these values the transitions become continuous.

-In the case of $q=5$ even for $r=0$ the transition is weakly discontinuous --- the width of the hysteresis equals to $T^*_1-T^*_2=0.0091$, decreasing very fast with $r$ and for $r=0.015$ dropping down to $10^{-5}$, i.e., temperature sampling step.
-The jump of the order parameter decays with $r$ as long as $r < 0.016$.
-Thus we conclude that for small values of $r$ we observe a weakly discontinuous phase transition which changes its character at $r^*(q=5)=0.016$ becoming continuous.
-It is essential to notice here that in this case the range of $r$ where the phase transition changes its character is very short.
-Therefore we need to stress that our result about the specific value of $r$ for which the we observe a switch of phase transition character should be treated as approximate.

-All the above discussed observations regarding the character of phase transitions for $q=1,...,6$ are gathered in a $(q,r)$-space phase diagram presented in Fig.~\ref{diagram} where show different behavior of the model: discontinuous phase transition (marked by `DC'), continuous phase transition, and a no transition phase.
-The phase diagram underlines differences between even and odd values of $q$.
-In particular for odd values continuous phase transition dominates: for $q=1$ phase transition is continuous for all $r>0$, in case of $q=3$ --- for the whole regime of $r$ while for $q=5$ we have discontinuous phase transition only for a small range of $r \in [0;0.016]$.
+All observations discussed above regarding the character of phase transitions for $q=1,...,13$ are gathered in a $(q,r) - $space phase diagram presented in Fig.~\ref{fig7}d.
+It shows all three possible outcomes of the model: discontinuous phase transition (marked by white), continuous phase transition (gray), and absence of phase transition (black).
+The phase diagram underlines apparent differences between even and odd values of $q$.
+In particular for odd values of $q$ continuous phase transition dominates: for $q=1$ and $q=3$ the transition is continuous for all $r>0$ and for $q=5$ we have discontinuous transition only for a small range of $r \in [0;0.016]$.
+For larger odd values of $q$ the regime of discontinuity increases.
+The same situation is observed for even values of $q$ with $q \ge 6$.
+The two outstanding cases are $q=2$ and $q=4$.
+One has to stress that $q=2$ is a singular case with a special phase transition occurring for $r \in (2(3\sqrt{2}-4);\frac{1}{2})$ (marked with orange in Fig.~\ref{fig7}d), classic discontinuous phase for $r \in (\frac{1}{2};1)$ and finally continuous phase transition for $r=1$.